alxcapa/WAROUT-OF-TIME/README.md

-© all rights reserved - ALEXANDRE CAPALDI 2021
+© all rights reserved [music, design, code of the app] - ALEXANDRE CAPALDI 2021